PipeWire/pipewire/doc/dox/programs/pipewire.conf.5.md

 Any property in the vm.overrides property object will override the property in the context.properties when PipeWire detects it is running in a VM.

-\par CONDITION = true / false
-The `context.modules` and `context.objects` sections can declare additional condition variables, which control whether a specific module or object to be loaded on startup.
+The context properties may also contain custom values.
+For example, the `context.modules` and `context.objects` sections can declare additional conditions that control whether a module or object is loaded depending on what properties are present.

 # SPA LIBRARIES  @IDX@ pipewire.conf